 Although Silicon Valley is the most enabling environment for IT new projects, this is still the biggest cemetery of startups in the world.
 Many entrepreneurs come here with no money hoping that their idea will be enough to grow without definite business and action plan.
-As a result, they become one of 75% companies that fail.
+As a result, they become one of 75% of companies that fail.

 However, the US and Europe are no longer only two markets favorable to run a startup.
 China becomes more competitive every year and a company that wants to go global should consider Asia as well.
 Today, Alibaba Group takes the leading positions in the industry, and it’s hardly possible that a decent competitor will appear in the next few years.
-It proves that Chinese market breathes down the US and European companies’ necks.
+It proves that the Chinese market breathes down the US and European companies’ necks.

 Are you global or multilocation business?

 If you aim to grow your startup to a big company, you are to decide whether you are global or multilocal from day one.

 Global startups focus on the big market from the very beginning.
 Their products and services would simultaneously penetrate all the markets.
 However, a global startup should get more concentrated on the US market, as being successful there is a good point of being successful global.